Galois representations on the cohomology of hyper-K\"{a}hler varieties: Galois representations

 Since $F^{(2)}$ is $\Gamma$-equivariant by assumption, we have $ F_*^{(2)} \circ \mathrm{pr}_1 \circ \sigma_{X_1} = \mathrm{pr}_2 \circ \sigma_{X_2} \circ \epsilon $.
 By Remark \ref{rem:isogenies}, the homomorphism $\mathrm{pr}_2\colon R\bigl({\mathrm{G}}_0(X_2)\bigr) \to R^{(2)}\bigr({\mathrm{G}}_0(X_2)\bigr)$ is either an isomorphism or a central isogeny of degree $2$; let $C$ be its kernel.
 Then there exists a homomorphism $\chi\colon \Gamma \to C(\QQ_{\ell})$ such that $ F_*\circ \sigma_{X_1}(\gamma) = \chi(\gamma) \cdot \sigma_{X_2}(\gamma) $ for any $\gamma\in \Gamma$.
 The kernel $\Gamma'\subset \Gamma$ of $\chi$ is a subgroup of finite index such that $F$ is $\Gamma'$-equivariant. \end{proof} \begin{remark} Note that in the above proof we have only used that $G(H^*_{X_i,\ell})^0\subset \MT(H^*_{X_i})(\QQ_{\ell})$, so we only need one of the two inclusions predicted by the Mumford--Tate conjecture. \end{remark}

 We apply Theorem \ref{thm:main} to the study of Galois representations on the cohomology of hyper-K\"{a}hler varieties over finite fields.
 We will consider the following situation.
 Let $k$ be a finite field, and let $Z_1$ and $Z_2$ be smooth projective varieties over $k$.
 We assume that there exist hyper-K\"{a}hler varieties $X_1$ and~$X_2$ over fields of characteristic $0$ which lift $Z_1$ and $Z_2$.
-More precisely, we assume that there exist: \begin{itemize} \item normal integral domains $R_i\subset \CC$ essentially of finite type over $\ZZ$ with fraction fields $K_i$ of characteristic $0$; \item smooth and projective morphisms $\mathfrak{X}_i\to \Spec(R_i)$ whose generic fibres $X_i$ are hyper-K\"{a}hler; \item homomorphisms $R_i\to k$ together with isomorphisms $\mathfrak{X}_i\otimes _{R_i} k\cong Z_i$ of $k$-schemes. \end{itemize}
+More precisely, we assume that there exist: \begin{itemize} \item normal integral domains $R_i\subset \CC$ essentially of finite type over $\ZZ$ (i.e.~the localization of a finite type algebra over $\ZZ$) with fraction fields $K_i$ of characteristic~$0$; \item smooth and projective morphisms $\mathfrak{X}_i\to \Spec(R_i)$ whose generic fibres $X_i$ are hyper-K\"{a}hler; \item homomorphisms $R_i\to k$ together with isomorphisms $\mathfrak{X}_i\otimes _{R_i} k\cong Z_i$ of $k$-schemes. \end{itemize}

 We let $\ell$ be a prime number invertible in $k$ and consider $H^*_{Z_i, \ell}=\bigoplus_j H^{j}_{\et}(Z_{i, \bar{k}}, \QQ_{\ell})$.
 By the smooth and proper base-change theorems we have an isomorphism $H^*_{X_i, \ell}\cong H^*_{Z_i, \ell}$ of graded algebras.
 Via this isomorphism, the Beauville-Bogomolov form induces a non-degenerate symmetric bilinear form on $H^2_{Z_i, \ell}$.